Why is Ice Cream the Future of Experiential Food?

 The Ice Cream Industry Needs More Creators

 One of the reasons I started Milksmith was because I didn’t see myself—or my ideas—represented in the existing ice cream landscape.
 I wanted to create something different.
 Something fun, unexpected, and intentional.
-That mindset is what today’s consumers gravitate toward: brands that feel like real people, not corporations.

-More people asking: “What if ice cream could…?”
+We hope to see more people asking: “What if ice cream could…?”

 What do you think the future of ice cream looks like?
 I’d love to hear your thoughts.